kentjhall/cashweb/README.md

+# TODO: bunch of stuff to update now with regard to restructuring and WebAssembly porting

 # CashWeb: libraries + executables

 C libraries and useful executables for sending/getting from the Bitcoin Cash blockchain under the CashWeb protocol.